-When the employee reaches retirement age — or sooner, depending on how the arrangement is set up — they can access the cash value1 of the policy for extra income if they want.
-If the employee dies, the death benefit of the policy would go to their family or other named beneficiaries.
+When the employee reaches retirement age — or sooner, depending on how the arrangement is set up — they can access the cash value of the policy for extra income if they want.
+If the employee dies, the death benefit of the policy would go to their family or other named beneficiaries.1

 Set it up the way you want

-One nice thing about an executive bonus plan is that it can be structured in a number of different ways, depending on what makes the most sense for your company and what your goals are with regard to the key employee.
+One nice thing about a Section 162 bonus plan is that it can be structured in a number of different ways, depending on what makes the most sense for your company and what your goals are with regard to the key employee.
 A financial professional can tell you more about the various options, but here are a few examples:

 Reward the key employee for their loyalty: You can set up a vesting arrangement, restricting their access to the cash value of the policy until predetermined dates, or until they reach retirement.
 So the plan becomes a form of “golden handcuffs,” designed to keep the employee working at your company for as long as possible.

 Tie the plan to performance: If the employee doesn’t achieve certain goals or benchmarks, you can decrease or withhold the bonus amount.

 “Double bonus” the employee: The bonus you pay the employee is considered taxable income, so if you’re feeling extra generous, you can bonus them enough to cover both the premium and any taxes they’ll owe.